getml/reflect-cpp/README.md

 If you want to link to your own version of YYJSON, then only copy `src/reflectcpp.cpp` and `src/reflectcpp_json.cpp`.
 If you don't need JSON support, then only copy `src/reflectcpp.cpp`.

-If you need support for other serialization formats like flexbuffers or XML, you should also include and link the respective libraries, as listed in the section on serialization formats.
+If you need support for other serialization formats like flexbuffers or XML, you should also add `src/reflectcpp_<format>.cpp` and include and link the respective libraries, as listed in the section on serialization formats.

 ### Option 2: Compilation using cmake